State University of New York College at Geneseo requires at least 120 to complete a bachelor's degree.

-Around 78% of students who started college at SUNY Geneseo graduate within six years.
+NOTE: Around 75% of students who start college at SUNY Geneseo finish the requirements for graduation within six years.

 SUNY Geneseo offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|

 Reminder: SUNY Geneseo may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 SUNY Geneseo has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement

 Students do not have to take a computer class.